-Rebel's put together an all original album in partnership with his seasoned band "Red Alert" who help provide the "Rebel Dean sound".
+Rebel's put together an all original album in partnership with his seasoned band "Star Cats" who help provide the "Rebel Dean sound".
 But Rebel's gone one massive step further with this album, collaborating with some of the stars of the current rockin' scene.

 The original idea to have one special guest quickly grew into many special guests, all bringing their own unique influences.
 Eighties legends The Jets, Jerry Lee's little sister Linda Gail Lewis, The Stray Cats' Slim Jim Phantom, 50's legend Charlie Gracie and the multi-talented Darrel Higham have all pitched in with collaborations.

 Darrel Higham himself said “Rebel Dean is probably the most successful male rock 'n' roll artist in Britain today.”
 And this is acknowledgement to the years of gruelling tours, recording sessions, interviews, West End performances and T.V. and Film appearances.
 Rebel has also played live to over 1 million people world-wide.

 1).
 To many who don’t know you, who is Rebel Dean?

 A).
 Well in a nutshell, I’m a U.K. singer/actor who has been a professional entertainer since I was 18 years old.

 2).
 What have you been working on recently?

 A).
 I have just released my 2nd rockin' album on "Foot Tapping Records" called "Rock n Roll Gypsy", with 9 original songs, which is a follow up to the "Rebellion" album which had 12 original songs and a 12 track DVD to go with it.